Learning Abroad Center

 Fall or Spring Semester

-• Semester students are required to maintain a minimum of 12 credits per semester.
+• If you are a semester student, you are required to maintain a minimum of 12 credits per semester.

-• Total registration must equal 12–18 credits (approximately four or five classes).
+• Total registration must equal 12–18 credits (approximately 4 or 5 classes).

-• List classes in order of preference so that the on-site staff is better able to accommodate your choices.
+• List classes in order of preference so that the on-site staff are better able to accommodate your choices.

-• List two to three alternate classes in case your first choices are not offered.
+• List 2–3 alternate classes in case your first choices are not offered.

-• Contact Jackie Gmiterko if you would like to take a class at Universidad Castilla la Mancha.
+• Contact Jackie Gmiterko at [email protected] if you would like to take a class at Universidad Castilla la Mancha.

 • The internship and community engagement course cannot be taken during the same semester.